gatsbyjs/gatsby-pt-BR/docs/contributing/how-to-open-a-pull-request.md

 After all your questions have been resolved and the requested changes have been committed, you can [mark the conversation as solved](https://help.github.com/en/articles/commenting-on-a-pull-request#resolving-conversations).

-This process helps both the Gatsby team and the community to contribute with improvements for your changes before they are merged into the Gatsby GitHub repo.
+This process helps both the Gatsby team and the community to contribute with improvements for your changes before they are merged into the Gatsby GitHub repo. -->

-## Update your fork with the latest Gatsby changes
+## Atualize seu fork com as alterações mais recentes do Gatsby
->>>>>>> 22a3fb4d3155774ddc223a249897020b0ee18db1

 O repositório do Gatsby GitHub é muito ativo, portanto, é provável que você precise atualizar seu fork com as alterações mais recentes para poder mergear no seu código.
 Isso requer adicionar o Gatsby como um [upstream remote](https://help.github.com/pt/articles/configuring-a-remote-for-a-fork):